ArtStepanyuk/.vim/README.md

 and much more all what you wanted to do with your vim on new machine but never had time

 Vim synching between machines
-Get vim with ctrlP support from AUR or add ctrlP to submodules itself Before install make sure you have node modules required for eslint and beautify
+Get vim with ctrlP support from AUR or add ctrlP to submodules itself.
+Before install make sure you have node modules required for eslint and beautify.

-Some modules like tern will require extra stuff, be sure to check refference to actual repos of plugins which dont work
+Some modules like tern will require extra stuff, be sure to check the reference of the actual repos of plugins which dont work.

 npm -g i js-beautify